gdubw/gng/docs/index.md

 # GNG is Not Gradle

-I worked on a lot of gradle-based projects with different gradle versions.
-A globally installed gradle distribution make no sense to me because I always use Gradle Wrapper.
-Keep typing `./gradlew` is cumbersome.
-Even worse when you have to type `../gradlew`, or `../../gradlew`.

 GNG is a script that automatically search your `gradlew` when you are inside your Gradle project and execute it.
 It also provides a bootstrap function installing any Gradle wrapper version you prefer If you are creating a new Gradle project.

 This is originally inspired by [gdub](https://www.gdub.rocks/) and [gradlew-bootstrap](https://github.com/viphe/gradlew-bootstrap).
 I shamelessly steal some code from them.

-# How does GNG install your Gradle Wrapper?

-Internally, it uses an embedded Gradle Wrapper with version 1.0 distribution.
-The reason use `1.0` is the small distribution package size.
-You can trust the embedded gradle-wrapper.jar.
-It is verified by [Gradle Wrapper Validation](https://github.com/marketplace/actions/gradle-wrapper-validation).
+## What's the problem?

+I worked with a lot of gradle projects, every project has its own Gradle Wrapper.
+So the global installed one, normally installed with `brew install gradle`, is seldom used.
+In fact, the global installed gradle’s version may conflict with the project you are working on and some weird and unexpected building failures may happen. **The best practice is always using Gradle Wrapper comes with a project.** It's more better to not keep a copy of global available gradle.

+But keep typing `./gradlew` is cumbersome.
+It becoms even worse when you have to type `../gradlew`, or `../../gradlew`.

+I am a heavy Gradle user, I always need to create a new Gradle project for trying some new ideas, without the globally installed gradle , it is not possible installing Gradle Wrapper into a brand new project.

 # Usage